Woosmap/.github/.github/PULL_REQUEST_TEMPLATE.md

----
-name: WGS PR Template
-about: Need to make an PR?
-Use this.
----

 <!-- The Title above should provide a general summary of the PR -->
 <!-- Any PR which has missing info is not ready to be reviewed -->
 # Description